VeloxChem/vlx-notebook/README.md

 # vlx-notebook

-This repository contains Jupyter Notebook for VeloxChem.
+This repository contains Jupyter notebooks for VeloxChem.